 Day 7 – Monday

 AM – Rábida Island After a ‘wet landing’ on the remarkable red beach of Rabida, there are two short guided hikes.
 Oxidized iron particles give the rocks and sand their rusty color.
 The beach wall holds a shallow green-fringed lagoon; this oasis is the most fertile place on the otherwise arid islet, which is overgrown with leaf-dropping palo santo trees.
-The salty pool attracts all kind of aquatic birds, like pintails and sometimes Americanflamingos.
+The salty pool attracts all kinds of aquatic birds, like pintails and sometimes Americanflamingos.
 Between the evergreen foliage of the surrounding mangrove bushes, many species of songbirds hide and breed.
 One of the most outstanding attractions is the major breeding colony of brown pelicans, the only ones in the world that plunge-dive.

 PM – Bartolome Island The beautiful volcano islet of Bartolomé is among the youngest of the islands, and on a geological scale was just recently born out of re.
 Although at first sight lifeless, Bartolomé offers some of the wildest landscapes and best panoramas of the entire archipelago.
 To enjoy the postcard view of the idyllic ‘Pinnacle Bay’ you have to climb the stairs to the viewpoint on top of the island (114m/375ft).
 Enter a dramatic world of threatening (though extinguished) nearby spatter cones, craters, and lightweight lava droplets that have been spewed out by fiery fountains.
 The Summit Trail is also ideal for witnessing how scanty pioneer vegetation such as lava cactus struggles to take root in the bare virgin lava fields.